The Chinese Heritage Centre in Singapore is where you can find out more about overseas Chinese communities and their culture.

-As the first and currently the only university research centre in the world outside China, the Centre specialises in the study of the overseas Chinese.
-The Centre has occupied a unique position serving as a bridge between the University and the community and is the only one-of-its-kind platform to launch research and community outreach projects.
+With its focus on the study of the overseas Chinese, the Centre has occupied a unique position, serving as a bridge between the University and the community and is the only platform to launch research and community outreach projects.

 The Nantah legacy

 Located within Nanyang Technological University in Jurong West, the Centre’s historic surroundings are perfectly suited to its cause.
 It is housed in the former Nanyang University Administration Building, which was built in 1953 and was gazetted as a National Monument in 1999.

 Nanyang University (or ‘Nantah’), as it was then known, was the first and only Chinese university outside China, and was founded by overseas Chinese.